cdterry87/bookstore/README.md

 chmod +x search
 ```

-The search command line app allows you to search for products by Title
+Using the command line search, you may search by Title, Author, Publisher, or ISBN